 USB and Device Type

-Charging efficiency is the measure of how quickly a Lightning cable charges a device.
-Testing charging efficiency is simple: Let the device’s battery die, then connect the device to a wall outlet via a Lightning cable, and see how quickly the battery can reach a full charge.
-The charging efficiency can be enhanced by using a USB-C-to-Lightning charging cable, which offers a quicker charge.
+Charging efficiency is the measure of how quickly a lightning cable charges a device.
+Testing charging efficiency is simple: Let the device’s battery die, then connect the device to a wall outlet via a lightning cable and see how quickly the battery can reach a full charge.
+The charging efficiency can be enhanced by using a USB-C-to-lightning charging cable, which offers a quicker charge than a basic cable.

-When shopping for Lightning cables, you might notice that some are labeled with certification designations such as MFi, ETL, and FCC.
+Some lightning cables are labeled with certification designations such as MFi, ETL, and FCC.
 These designations can be found on an authentication chip inside each cable and on the cable’s packaging.
-It’s important to seek out certified products because using noncertified, knockoff Lightning cables can damage your smartphone and other devices.
+It’s important to seek out certified products because using noncertified knockoff lightning cables can damage your smartphone and other devices.

-Choosing the right Lightning cable for your needs also involves deciding how long and how durable the cord must be.
-The Lightning cables that are packaged with Apple devices are 1 meter long, but Lightning cables made by other manufacturers can be purchased in a variety of lengths, up to 13 feet long.
-Longer Lightning cables are useful when there isn’t an electrical outlet nearby and users don’t want to sit against a wall until their devices are up and running.
+Choosing the right lightning cable for your needs also involves deciding how long and how durable the cord must be.
+The lightning cables that are packaged with Apple devices are 1 meter long, but lightning cables made by other manufacturers can be purchased in a variety of lengths up to 13 feet long.
+Long lightning cables are useful when there isn’t an electrical outlet nearby and users don’t want to sit against a wall until their devices are up and running.

 Lightning cable durability is another important factor, especially for those with children or pets.
-Many Lightning cables undergo tests to see how many bends it can withstand; it’s a good idea to look for a cord that has been tested for at least 5,000 bends.
-Some Lightning cables are wrapped in braided nylon or other fibers that resist damage.
+Many lightning cables undergo tests to see how many bends they can withstand; it’s a good idea to look for a cord that has been tested for at least 5,000 bends.
+Some lightning cables are wrapped in braided nylon or other fibers that resist damage.

-When one’s Apple devices are not compatible with other high-tech accessories and devices, adapters can help bridge the technological gap.
-For example, Lightning-to-headphone jack adapters allow iPhone owners to use their smartphones with headphones that connect via audio plug.
+When Apple devices are not compatible with other high-tech accessories and devices, adapters can help bridge the technological gap.
+For example, lightning-to-headphone jack adapters allow iPhone owners to use their smartphones with headphones that connect via audio plug.
 Lightning-to-HDMI adapters connect an Apple device to an HDTV.
-Some Lightning cables have USB ports that connect cameras or keyboards to Apple devices.
-As you’re shopping for Lightning cables to keep your Apple gear charged and connected, you may also want to give some thought to which adapters you may need.
+Some lightning cables have USB ports that connect cameras or keyboards to Apple devices.
+As shoppers look for lightning cables to keep their Apple gear charged and connected, they may also want to give some thought to which adapters they might need.

 Our Top Picks